SRK-Gauri among the richest couples in Bollywood; here is the list - ExBulletin

 3. Ranveer Singh and Deepika Padukone

 Bollywoods It Couple Ranveer Singh and Deepika Padukone have starred in several movies together and have been married since 2018.
-While Deepika has a net worth of almost Rs 360 crore, Ranveer’s net worth exceeds 220 crore.
+While Deepika has a net worth of almost Rs 360 crore, Ranveers exceeds 220 crore.

 4. Akshay Kumar and Twinkle Khanna